ismail484/book-track-react/README.md

 # Description

   ### First open [Book Track App](https://book-track-app.herokuapp.com/) to discover, how app works .
-  - Simply ,It acts as a single page application.
+  - Simply , It acts as a single page application.
   - the web app allow the user to select and categorize books according to the reading state(want to read, currently reading, read).

   #### How  components do interact with each other: